OnufreiArtem/companies-interview-task/README.md

 ```

-You need to figure out what you need to do by your own :D
+You need to implement interface methods.

-So, that is my resolve.
+So, this is my solution.